Shane O'Neill, 3rd Earl of Tyrone: Dealings with Philip III

 In 1615, Hugh's chaplain Fr.
-Chamberlain arrived in Brussels to arrange a marriage between Shane and the daughter of Don Juan de Mancicidor (Secretary for War in the Archduke's government).
+Chamberlain arrived in Brussels to arrange a marriage between O'Neill and the daughter of Don Juan de Mancicidor (Secretary for War in the Archduke's government).
 The English representative in Flanders, William Trumbull, warned his government that the marriage would increase the standing of the exiled Irish community.
 In Trumbull's opinion, "it is high time some underhand means were used to prevent the match".
 Trumbull was apparently successful; he reported that arguments against the marriage had been put forward, and the marriage did not take place.